hugoroy/hroy.eu/posts/encryptionEuDataIcons.md

 > provide the data subject with the following particulars before providing
 > information pursuant to Article 14:
 >
->     (a) whether personal data are collected beyond the minimum necessary for
+>     a. whether personal data are collected beyond the minimum necessary for
 >     each specific purpose of the processing;
->     (b) whether personal data are retained beyond the minimum necessary for
+>     b. whether personal data are retained beyond the minimum necessary for
 >     each specific purpose of the processing;
->     (c) whether personal data are processed for purposes other than the purposes
+>     c. whether personal data are processed for purposes other than the purposes
 >     for which they were collected;
->     (d) whether personal data are disseminated to commercial third parties;
+>     d. whether personal data are disseminated to commercial third parties;
->     (e) whether personal data are sold or rented out;
+>     e. whether personal data are sold or rented out;
->     (f) whether personal data are retained in encrypted form.
+>     f. whether personal data are retained in encrypted form.
 >
 > 2. The particulars referred to in paragraph 1 shall be presented pursuant to Annex X
 > in an aligned tabular format, using text and symbols, in the following three
 > columns:
 >
->     (a) the first column depicts graphical forms symbolising those particulars;
+>     a. the first column depicts graphical forms symbolising those particulars;
->     (b) the second column contains essential information describing those
+>     b. the second column contains essential information describing those
 >     particulars;
->     (c) the third column depicts graphical forms indicating whether a specific
+>     c. the third column depicts graphical forms indicating whether a specific
 >     particular is met.
 >
 > 3. The information referred to in paragraphs 1 and 2 shall be presented in an easily